 It’s a theme he constantly revisits because it’s one which has defined his own family life.

 Born to two loving parents, one of them a computer genius at GE, the other a concert pianist, Spielberg primarily grew up in the suburbs of Phoenix, Arizona, where he bought into the idealized notion of a Father Knows Best-style integrated family.
-When his parents divorced, then, he blamed his father, Arnold, and cut him out of his life for 15 years, only later learning it was his mother who wanted the divorce because she had fallen in love with someone else.
+When his parents divorced, the blamed his father, Arnold, and cut him out of his life for 15 years, only later learning it was his mother who wanted the divorce because she had fallen in love with someone else.
 To make matters worse, that someone else was Arnold’s best friend.
 Spielberg and his sisters were allowed to think the worst of their father because he still loved their mother and didn’t want them to hate her.
 That didn’t make it easy on Arnold, though, to watch his son’s meteoric rise through the film industry and notice just how many of his movies seemed to be about divorce and/or absentee fathers/parents (e.g., E.T., Close Encounters of the Third Kind, Empire of the Sun, Indiana Jones and the Last Crusade, Hook).

 One of the documentaries most effective moments comes when Spielberg recalls yelling “Cry baby!
 Cry baby!
 Cry baby!” at his father the first time he saw him cry and then cuts to a scene in Close Encounters featuring one of Richard Dreyfuss’s kids hurling that same accusation at him for the same reason.
 It’s as obvious an indication as you can get of the direct influence of Spielberg’s home life on his work, and it’s complemented by a brief moment from Arnold reflecting on the conflicted feelings of being proud of his son’s work but also slightly hurt by it.